 ArchiExpo e-Magazine: What materials do you use?

 Luke Hawes: Making materials fly is the biggest challenge.
 There’s a whole floor in our London studio dedicated to material innovation.
-We also work with major international suppliers, especially trim and finish suppliers like Botany, Rohi, Lantal, Anker, Schneller and Isovolta, to look for new ways of making authentic looking lighter weight materials.
+We also work with major international suppliers, especially trim and finish suppliers like Botany, Rohi, Lantal, Anker, Schneller and Isovolta, to look for new ways of making authentic-looking lighter weight materials.
 For example, granite tray tables with 10 millimeters of material thickness, like those on United Airlines domestic fleet which debuted Fall 2015, only 2-3 millimeters of granite give the visual effect.
 The rest is a substrate of another much lighter weight material.

-ArchiExpo e-Magazine: How do you go about reducing weight and increasing space on board?
+ArchiExpo e-Magazine: How do you go about reducing weight and increasing space onboard?

 Luke Hawes: While a correlation between weight and space exists, it doesn’t guarantee one to the other.
 We need weight reduction out of everything we do, from seat structure and materials, down to accessories like pillows and blankets, as an economical approach for airlines to reduce fuel costs.

 Creating space and the illusion of space is for passengers.
-We create the feeling of space through layout and intelligent use of lighting.
+We create a feeling of space through layout and intelligent use of lighting.
 We make elements look like they’re floating by washing light behind them or setting furniture off the floor and lighting the floor.
 When working with Airbus and Boeing, they have their own lighting suppliers but for customized lighting features Schott is our preferred partner.